 Overview

-Commonlands is a shared certificate system that helps people in last-mile communities prove things about their lives, things like which plot of land they farm, where they live, or what cooperative they belong to.
-A person works with a trusted local agent and their neighbours to create a claim.
-That claim is then cross-checked by an NGO or a government office, and the finished certificate stays in that person's hands rather than in a central registry1.
-The idea is portable, tamper-evident proof for people whose paperwork would otherwise be fragile or non-existent.
+Commonlands is a shared system for issuing certificates to people who would otherwise have no easy way to prove things about their lives.
+Things like which plot of land they farm, where they live, or which savings group they belong to.
+A person works with a trusted local agent and their neighbours to put a claim together.
+The claim is then checked by an NGO or a government office, and the finished certificate stays in the person's hands instead of sitting in a remote government office1.

 The live deployment is in Northern Uganda, run with the humanitarian organisations CARE and CEFORD, and has so far covered more than 2,670 plots across 55 Village Savings and Loan Associations2.
-Certificates are anchored to Cardano through Atala PRISM (now called Identus), Cardano's decentralised identity framework, so each record is both publicly verifiable and owned by the individual it describes3.
+Each certificate is sealed on Cardano through Atala PRISM (now called Identus), Cardano's open-source identity tooling.
+That means the record is publicly verifiable, and any attempt to alter it later leaves a visible trail on the public blockchain3.

 Key Features

 - Certificates people actually hold.
-Each certificate is tied to the individual's biometrics and stored on their own device, so the record cannot be taken away or quietly changed by a middleman1.
+Each certificate is linked to the individual's own biometric data and stored on their personal device, so the record cannot be taken away or quietly changed by a middleman1.

 - Community-built land records.
-Claims about a plot, a home, or a cooperative role are gathered and cross-verified by neighbours with a trusted local agent, not imposed from a central office1.
+Claims about a plot, a home, or a cooperative role are gathered and cross-verified by neighbours alongside a trusted local agent, rather than dictated by a central office1.

-- Tamper-evident on Cardano.
-The certificate is sealed on the Cardano ledger using Atala PRISM, meaning any attempt to rewrite history leaves a visible trail that anyone can inspect34.
+- Sealed on Cardano.
+The certificate is recorded on the Cardano blockchain through Atala PRISM.
+Any later attempt to rewrite the record leaves a trace anyone can inspect on the public ledger34.

 - A way in for NGOs and lenders.
-Organisations such as CARE plug into the same certificates that communities issue, so they can verify a claim before extending services like credit, programme support, or cooperative membership2.
+Partner organisations such as CARE can plug into the same certificates that communities create, so they can verify a claim before extending services like credit, programme support, or cooperative membership2.

 - Free for communities, paid by partners.
-Individuals and villages use Commonlands at no cost; the project funds itself by charging institutions that want to verify certificates at scale, and has also tested funding through Cardano's Project Catalyst programme15.
+Individuals and villages use Commonlands at no cost.
+The project funds itself by charging the institutions that want to verify certificates at scale, and has also tested funding through Cardano's Project Catalyst program15.

 What to Expect

-A visit to Commonlands is unusual for a blockchain project because the product is mostly a field operation, not a website.
-The homepage walks you through how certificates are created, who verifies them, and how institutions plug in; a live map hosted by the project shows plots that have been registered in Uganda, with the Omugo region as the main focus.
-There is no token, no wallet download, and no trading, this is infrastructure for real-world assets and identity rather than something a casual user would click through.
+A visit to Commonlands is unusual for a blockchain project because most of the work happens in the field rather than on a website.
+The homepage walks through how certificates are created, who verifies them, and how institutions plug in.
+A live map hosted by the project shows the plots that have been registered in Uganda, with the Omugo region as the main focus.
+There is no token, no wallet download, and no trading.
+This is infrastructure for real-world assets and identity, not a consumer app a casual user would click through.

 Public transparency is still developing.
-There is no published whitepaper, no open documentation site, and no public code repository at the time of writing, and the consumer Android app is listed under Google Play's internal testing track rather than as an open download.
+There is no published whitepaper, no open documentation site, and no public code repository so far, and the consumer Android app is listed under Google Play's internal testing track rather than as an open download.
 Potential partners are pointed to a direct contact address for a demo, and the on-chain detail most visible to outsiders lives inside the project's Cardano Project Catalyst filings rather than on its marketing site5.